 - Spanish Studies Abroad - Located in Córdoba, the second largest city in the country and virtually untouched by tourists, this provider offers four different programs.
 Students will become immersed in the local culture and gain a rapid understanding of the Spanish language, all from the foothills of the Cordoban Sierras mountain range.

-Next steps to study abroad in the coolest places
+Next steps to study abroad

 So you know you want to embark on the adventure of a lifetime in one of the coolest places to study abroad… awesome!
 How do you narrow it down from there, though?
 Check out some of these free resources to help you in your decision: